1. Selling From The Heart by Larry Levine

 The bottom line is that “Revenue Growth Engine” gives you a good summary and consolidation of “Selling From The Heart,” and “They Ask, You Answer” with a healthy dose of how to bring it all together to really get a good return on your investment which will help a business grow.

 Bonus: Start With Why by Simon Sinek

-“Start With Why” by Simon Sinek has completely changed my mindset on how I approach a prospect.
+“Start with Why: How Great Leaders Inspire Everyone to Take Action” by Simon Sinek has completely changed my mindset on how I approach a prospect.
 I have always felt like I had a “givers gain” or pay it forward mindset because I don't want to just sell anybody my services.
 The book helped me clarify my mission and it has helped Cube Creative solidify the company as a whole.
 I can proudly now say that I help small businesses grow by helping them to build and manage their online presence.
 I even start conversations with prospects by asking if they want to grow their business, why they exist, and why they do what they do.

 Essentially if you're starting a business or thinking about starting a business, you need to read “Start With Why” so so that you can ultimately decern and know why you want to do what you do.
 If you're struggling in your career or in a company where you feel like you're struggling, you should also give it a read.

 Depending on your role or background I would recommend starting with “Selling From The Heart,” then “They Ask, You Answer.”
 If you are short on time, then you should read “Revenue Growth Engine.”
 However, I think you will get more out of it by reading it last as it will help tie in the key aspects and topics that you may not realize when you read the others.